miniware/gitlapse/README.md

 ### Resume Feature

-If the process is interrupted, git-lapse can resume from where it left off:
+If the process is interrupted, gitlapse can resume from where it left off:

-- When you run git-lapse and it finds existing frames in the output directory, you'll be prompted to resume from the last processed commit or start over
+- When you run gitlapse and it finds existing frames in the output directory, you'll be prompted to resume from the last processed commit or start over
 - This is useful for long projects where the process might be interrupted, or when you encounter errors and need to fix them before continuing

 ## Requirements